-But assuming you don't enjoy this ideal situation in your landscaping, let me help by acquainting you with crabgrass killers.
+But assuming you don't enjoy this ideal situation in your landscaping, you may have to turn to crabgrass killers (that is, herbicides).

-In a sense, the second best crabgrass killer (that is, after having lush grass) is also not a killer, per se.
-That is, you're not waiting around for the weeds to emerge and then killing them.
-I'm talking about pre-emergent herbicides, which are applied in spring.
-I discuss them in detail in my article on how to get rid of crabgrass.
+In a sense, the second best crabgrass killer (after having lush grass) is also not a true killer.
+That is, you are not waiting around for the weeds to emerge and then killing them.
+"Pre-emergent" herbicides are so called because they take care of the matter before it becomes a big problem.

 Enter post-emergent crabgrass killers.
 This is what you may end up using if you've neither kept your lawn lush and healthy nor remembered to apply a pre-emergent herbicide in spring.